DocAdam/adamthepugh/site/docs/portfolio/overview.md

 I work on documentation problems that often involve some mix of these:

-- scattered or uneven source material
+- uneven or scattered source material
 - unclear workflows
-- inconsistent structure
+- inconsistent organization
 - evolving systems
 - cross-functional complexity
 - weak discoverability
-- the need for clearer, more usable help
+- the need for guidance people can actually use

 That can lead to work like: